AI Use Cases/Software

 How does AI optimize invoice processing for Software?

-AI extracts line items, vendor data, and cost categories from unstructured invoices using multimodal LLMs, then matches them against your PO history, cloud provider APIs (AWS/GCP/Azure), and GL chart of accounts - automating 92-97% of routine invoices end-to-end.
+AI extracts line items, vendor data, and cost categories from unstructured invoices using multimodal AI models, then matches them against your PO history, cloud provider APIs (AWS/GCP/Azure), and GL chart of accounts - targeting 92-97% of routine invoices automated end-to-end.
 For Software companies, this means invoices from Stripe, cloud providers, and SaaS vendors are classified, matched, and posted within 24 hours instead of 5-7 days of manual processing.
 The system learns your cost allocation rules and exception thresholds, reducing the manual review queue to only genuine exceptions - typically 5-8 invoices weekly instead of 40+.

 Is our Finance & Accounting data kept secure during this process?